nicolas-0811/ICS460/README.md

 # ICS460

-SEPT 27 - Nicolas: The receiver and sender programs work correctly, except for writing the image.
-If anyone knows how to correctly implement this, please do
+SEPT 29 - Nicolas: The code is pretty much done.
+The program now sends the image and writes it in the desktop.
+We just need to run from CMD